zolo2hin/gerber2pdf/docs.md

 Main reason for this project is lack of quality negative export from eagle which is also proportional with real-world size.

-# WIP

-This project is WORK IN PROGRESS.

-Circuit placement is hardcoded and i need to implement some way to parameterize it.

 # Usage